Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

 How to measure awkward areas for wallpapering

-If you live in an older property or conversion, you may be faced with sloping ceilings, coving or other architectural details that can make measuring up more tricky.
+If you live in an older property or conversion, you may be faced with sloping ceilings, coving or other architectural details that can make measuring up for wallpaper ideas more tricky.

 ‘It's important to note that different wall types will require different methods of measuring,’ adds Callum.
 ‘For instance, with a sloped wall you should measure the longest and widest parts only, ignoring any slopes.
 If you're measuring multiple walls, you should combine the widths of each wall and submit one overall measurement when purchasing.’